 The answer to this lies in your video recorder!
-But, there are multiple options when it comes to video recorders, so how do you know which one is right for you?
+However, with multiple choices of video recorders available in the market, which one is the right one for you?

-The video recorder is the central processing unit of the surveillance camera.
-All the cameras in a given system require a central video recorder to view, process, and store all the footage in the system.
+A video recorder, being the central processing unit of the surveillance camera provides users with the abilities to view, process and store all the footage recorded.
 The two most common types are Digital Video Recorders (DVR) and Network Video Recorders (NVR).

 DVRs (digital video recorder) and NVRs (network video recorder) are what you use to view, manage, process, and store footage videos.
-Both DVR and NVR are responsible for video recording from one central location.
-The difference between DVR and NVR is how they process and analyze video data.
-Digital Video Recorder (DVR) uses analog cameras to process the video data in the recorder.
+Both types of video recorders have a central location for footage recording, their ways to process and analyze the video data, however, differs greatly.

-Digital Video Recorder (DVR) based systems are the most common form of the video recorder in the industry for a very long time.
-These system records via coaxial cables and uses wired security cameras for recording.
+Digital Video Recorder (DVR) based systems have been the most common form of video recorders in the industry for a very long time.
+These systems record via coaxial cables and use wired security cameras for recording.
 These are also reliable and the oldest type of video recording.

 Here are some additional details to get a better sense of how these systems work:

 Price is usually an important factor while making a purchase of camera systems.
-DVRs are economical than NVRs, so if budget is your primary concern, then a DVR system is the way to go.
-The NVR system is cost-effective in the long run because of the reduced need for IT staff to handle and run the system.
-And the fewer components lead to less replacement cost.
+One major difference between DVRs and NVRs revolves around their installation costs.
+In comparison to NVRs, DVRs are rather economical, supporting smaller budget requirements.
+The NVR system, however, is cost-effective in the long run because of the reduced need for IT staff to handle and run the system.
+The fewer the components, the lesser the replacement cost.

-The biggest advantage of DVR security system is that it works on its own.
+While evaluating the reliability of video recording setups between DVRs and NVRs one realises that the biggest advantage of a DVR security system is that it works on its own.
 It can give you live video feeds without any break-ins for round the clock safety and offers a much more reliable connection as they transmit a signal via a wire.
 On the other hand, the NVR setup at any given time may suffer from signal loss, resulting in downtime or low-quality footage.

 In DVR systems, the cameras transmit analog video via the coax cable directly to the recorder, and images are processed at the recorder level.
 The analog video results in a lower quality image compared to NVR systems.
 Thus, the DVR system does not offer the sharpness of image details.